gazpachu/joanmira/pages/work/2001-05-16---proyecto-hombre/index.md

 <p class="align-center">
 <a class="btn external" role="button" href="http://work.joanmira.com/webs/phombre/" target="_blank">Launch archived template</a></p>

 While working at Grupo Odesa, I was asked to build a website for Proyecto Hombre.
-An organisation supported by the Valencian government to help drug addicts.
-The whole website was built in Flash, using many animations and vivid colours.
+An organization supported by the Valencian government to help drug addicts.
+The whole website was built in Flash, using many animations and vivid colors.

 ![](/work/proyecto-hombre/images/1.png)